-China slams US Senate bill supporting Taiwan’s defense
+China slams U.S. Senate bill supporting Taiwan

 The Taiwan Policy Act of 2022, approved by the committee on Wednesday, sets out to “support the security of Taiwan and its right of self determination,” providing billions of dollars in defense funding to enhance its “counter intervention capabilities.”

-Democratic Sen. Bob Menendez, who coauthored the bipartisan bill with Republican Sen. Lindsey Graham, stressed that its focus is on deterrence and that China should not see it as a threat.
+Democratic Sen. Bob Menendez, who co-authored the bipartisan bill with Republican Sen. Lindsey Graham, stressed that its focus is on deterrence and that China should not see it as a threat.

 “The bill we are approving today makes clear the United States does not seek war or increased tensions with Beijing.
 Just the opposite,” he said in a statement.
 “We are carefully and strategically lowering the existential threats facing Taiwan by raising the cost of taking the island by force so that it becomes too high a risk and unachievable.”